DdPerna/AWS_SSH_commander/README.md

 # AWS_SSH_commander
 A bash script for running bash commands through ssh to AWS EC2 instances.
 Output is displayed on the host box and is seperated by a line of equal signs.
+Tested on instances using Amazon linux AMI and Centos 6.

 ## Getting started